 In 1994, Nick Faldo carded a round of 64 at Turnberry during the Open Championship.

-In 1995, Faldo decided to concentrate on playing on the U.S. PGA Tour to pursue further major championships.
+In 1995, Faldo decided to concentrate on playing on the U.S. PGA Tour, with the goal of winning further major championships.

 In 1995, Nick Faldo's marriage to Gill Bennett ended after he began a relationship with Brenna Cepelak.

-In April 1996, Nick Faldo won his sixth and final major championship at the Masters.
+In April 1996, Nick Faldo won a famous victory at Augusta to collect his sixth and final major championship.

-From 1987 through 1996, Nick Faldo had more professional major tournament wins than any other player in the world, totaling six.
+From 1987 through 1996, Nick Faldo secured six professional major tournament wins, surpassing all other players globally.

 In 1996, Nick Faldo launched the Faldo Series to provide opportunities to young golfers under the age of 21 from around the world.

-In 1997, Nick Faldo established The Faldo Golf Institute along with the Marriott hotel chain, offering a golf instructional program.
+In 1997, Nick Faldo, along with the Marriott hotel chain, established The Faldo Golf Institute, a golf instructional programme.

 In 1998, Nick Faldo was inducted into the World Golf Hall of Fame.

-In 1998, Nick Faldo's partnership with David Leadbetter ended when Faldo dispensed with his services via a letter.
+In 1998, Nick Faldo's partnership with David Leadbetter ended when Faldo dispensed with his services by letter.

-In 2000, Golf Digest magazine ranked Nick Faldo as the 18th greatest golfer of all time.
+In 2000, Nick Faldo was ranked the 18th greatest golfer of all time by Golf Digest magazine.

 In July 2001, Nick Faldo married Valerie Bercher in a lavish ceremony at his Windsor home.

-In 2001, Nick Faldo played his last season regularly on the PGA Tour, after which he refocused on the European Tour.
+In 2001, Faldo's last season playing regularly on the PGA Tour.
+Afterwards, he refocused on the European Tour and consistently played less than a full schedule.

 In 2002, a month before his 45th birthday, Faldo finished in a very creditable position of tied for 5th place at the U.S. Open.

-In 2004, Nick Faldo became a broadcaster for ABC Sports' PGA Tour coverage, working alongside Paul Azinger and Mike Tirico.
+In 2004, Nick Faldo began broadcasting for ABC Sports' PGA Tour coverage, working alongside Paul Azinger and Mike Tirico.
+Faldo's dry wit and insightful commentary surprised many fans.

-In an interview in 2005, Curtis Strange said that Nick Faldo stared a lot of guys down, giving the impression that he knew his opponents were going to make a mistake.
+In 2005, Curtis Strange said that Nick Faldo stared a lot of guys down, but he was proud of beating him in the 1988 U.S. Open playoff.

-In May 2006, it was announced that Nick Faldo had filed for divorce from Valerie Bercher.
+In May 2006, Nick Faldo filed for divorce from Valerie Bercher.

-On October 3, 2006, Nick Faldo signed a contract with CBS to replace Lanny Wadkins as the network's lead golf analyst, a decision that would curtail his playing career.
+In October 2006, Faldo signed a contract with CBS to replace Lanny Wadkins as their lead golf analyst, which Faldo viewed as a "fabulous opportunity".
+This decision significantly curtailed his playing career, causing him to miss the 2007 Masters.

-In 2006, Faldo became the lead golf analyst for CBS Sports, transitioning into a broadcasting role.
+In 2006, Faldo became the lead golf analyst for CBS Sports, transitioning into a role as a television commentator.

-In 2006, Nick Faldo concluded his work as a broadcaster for ABC Sports' PGA Tour coverage, where he had worked alongside Paul Azinger and Mike Tirico.
+In 2006, Nick Faldo continued broadcasting for ABC Sports' PGA Tour coverage, working alongside Paul Azinger and Mike Tirico.
+Faldo's dry wit and insightful commentary continued to be a part of the ABC team's broadcast.

 In 2007, Mercedes-Benz signed Nick Faldo to act as a brand ambassador to promote the revival of the Maybach brand of ultra-luxury automobiles.

-In 2008, Nick Faldo did not participate in The Open at Royal Birkdale, which was the first time he missed the competition since 1975.
+In 2008, Nick Faldo did not participate in the Open at Royal Birkdale, marking the first time he had not taken part in the competition since 1975.

 In the 2009 Birthday Honours, Nick Faldo was made a Knight Bachelor for services to golf.

-In 2011, Nick Faldo chose not to participate in The Open at Royal St George's.
+In 2011, Nick Faldo opted not to participate in the Open at Royal St George's.

-Nick Faldo was announced as the 2014 recipient of the Payne Stewart Award on September 9, 2014.
+On September 9, 2014, Nick Faldo was announced as the recipient of the Payne Stewart Award.

 In December 2020, Nick Faldo married his fourth wife, Lindsay De Marco, in the Florida Keys.